 People often buy lavender when they want to show their bedrooms and themselves some love.
 Because it is something that never fails to uplift the mood and make a person smile.
 There are many different ways in which lavender can be used to promote good health and well-being: in a form of essential oils, perfume, soap, cute lavender sachets and more.
 However, it’s best to purchase a potted lavender plant and place it at the head of the bed.
 Its soothing color and otherworldly scent will contribute to restful slumbers and reduced anxiety levels.
 The charming plant is very easy to take care of, just try not to overwater it.

-If you look closer at a spider plant you would quickly see that its name does it justice.
+If you look closely at a spider plant you would quickly see that its name does it justice.
 Its many baby pups that grow on the stems of the mother plant hold on to their pretend web just like spiders.
-And just like spiders this plant serves its own purpose—the neutralization of toxic chemicals and air purification.
+And just like spiders, this plant serves its own purpose—the neutralization of toxic chemicals and air purification.

 It’s a great plant to keep in the bedroom since it makes the indoor air fresh and clean, hence creates perfect conditions for most sound zZz’s.
 And when we sleep well we wake up feeling refreshed and full of energy.
 It doesn’t require any special lighting—it grows well both in a sunlit room and on a shady side.
 The only thing you need to make a rule out of is to irrigate your plant with a settling water as opposed to a tap one.